-A Year In, 1st Patient To Get Gene-Editing For Sickle Cell Disease Is Thriving
+A Year In, 1st Patient To Get Gene Editing For Sickle Cell Disease Is Thriving

 But Gray is not like any other American.
 She's the first person with a genetic disorder to get treated in the United States with the revolutionary gene-editing technique called CRISPR.

-And as the one-year anniversary of her landmark treatment approaches, Gray has just received very good news: The billions of genetically modified cells doctors infused into her body clearly appear to be alleviating virtually all the complications of her disorder, sickle cell disease.
+And as the one-year anniversary of her landmark treatment approaches, Gray has just received good news: The billions of genetically modified cells doctors infused into her body clearly appear to be alleviating virtually all the complications of her disorder, sickle cell disease.

 "It's wonderful.
-It's the change I've been waiting on my whole life," Gray tells NPR, which has had exclusive access to chronicle Gray's experience over the past year.
+It's the change I've been waiting on my whole life," Gray told NPR, which has had exclusive access to chronicle her experience over the past year.

-Sickle cell disease, a rare blood disorder that disproportionately affects African-Americans in the U.S., can be very difficult to treat effectively.
+Sickle cell disease, a rare blood disorder that disproportionately affects African Americans in the U.S., can be difficult to treat effectively.

 The last time NPR spoke with Gray — in November — her doctors had just gotten the first hints the treatment might be working.
-Now, after nine months of careful testing, the treatment shows no signs of waning, making her doctors more confident that ever the experiment has been a success.
+Now, after nine months of careful testing, the treatment shows no signs of waning, making her doctors more confident than ever the experiment has been a success.

 "It's hard to put into words the joy that I feel — being grateful for a change this big.
-It's been amazing," says Gray, 34, who lives in Forest, Miss.
+It's been amazing," said Gray, 34, who lives in Forest, Miss.

-In many ways, it's a change that came just in time, Gray says.
+In many ways, it's a change that came just in time, Gray said.
 In the fall, the National Guard deployed her husband to Washington.
-And then, the coronavirus pandemic triggered a national lock down.
+And then, the coronavirus pandemic triggered a national lockdown.
 Gray was suddenly home alone with three of her kids.

-Her great aunt as well as the pastor of her childhood church died of COVID-19.
+Her great-aunt as well as the pastor of her childhood church died of COVID-19.
 Friends at her current church have been getting sick.

 And then George Floyd was killed by police in Minnesota.

-"I feel like everything happened so fast," she says.
+"I feel like everything happened so fast," she said.
 "It hasn't been easy."

-If she hadn't had the treatment, Gray says she doesn't know how she'd be coping.
-She would have been too weak to care for her children, and probably would have been hospitalized at a time when hospitals feel especially unsafe.
+If she hadn't had the treatment, Gray said she doesn't know how she'd be coping.
+She would have been too weak to care for her children and probably would have been hospitalized at a time when hospitals feel especially unsafe.

 "Since my treatment I've been able to do everything for myself, everything for my kids.
-And so it's been joy not only for me but for the people around me that's in my life," she says.
+And so it's been joy not only for me but for the people around me that's in my life," she said.

 The promise of a cure

 The researchers conducting the study Gray started caution that it's too soon to reach any firm conclusions about the long-term safety and effectiveness of the approach.
-Gray is just one patient who has been followed for what is still a relatively short period of time, they note.
+Gray is just one patient who has been followed for what is still a relatively short period of time, they noted.

-But Gray's experience so far, along with two other patients who received the same treatment for a similar disorder, indicate the therapy has been effective for her, and may work for other patients as well, they say.
+But Gray's experience so far, along with two other patients who received the same treatment for a similar disorder, indicate the therapy has been effective for her and may work for other patients as well, they said.

-"To have it work in this way is extremely thrilling to see and extremely exciting," says Dr. Haydar Frangoul of the Sarah Cannon Research Institute in Nashville, Tenn., who is treating Gray.
+"To have it work in this way is extremely thrilling to see and extremely exciting," said Dr. Haydar Frangoul of the Sarah Cannon Research Institute in Nashville, Tenn., who is treating Gray.

-At a meeting of the European Hematology Association on June 12, Frangoul and other researchers presented the latest results of their latest testing of Gray as well as the two study subjects with a related condition, beta thalassemia, who also appear to be benefiting.
+At a meeting of the European Hematology Association on June 12, Frangoul and other researchers presented the latest results of their latest testing of Gray as well as two study subjects with a related condition, beta thalassemia.
+The latter also appear to be benefiting.

-"It's very exciting," says Dr. David Altshuler, the chief scientific officer at Vertex Pharmaceuticals in Boston, which is developing the treatment with CRISPR Therapeutics in Cambridge, Mass.
+"It's very exciting," said Dr. David Altshuler, chief scientific officer at Vertex Pharmaceuticals in Boston, which is developing the treatment with CRISPR Therapeutics in Cambridge, Mass.
 "Patients and families have been waiting a very long time for a highly effective therapy."

-The companies also revealed that a second sickle cell patient had been treated as part of their research program, along with three other beta thalassemia patients.
+The companies also revealed that a second sickle cell patient had been treated as part of their research program along with three other beta thalassemia patients.

 The promising results are also encouraging other doctors and researchers, who hope CRISPR may also lead to new treatments for many diseases.
 Studies have already tested CRISPR to treat cancer and a rare genetic condition that causes blindness.
-CRISPR enables scientists to make changes in DNA much more easily than ever before.
+CRISPR enables scientists to make changes in DNA much more easily than before.

-"I think this is a huge leap for the medical field," Frangoul told NPR in an interview
+"I think this is a huge leap for the medical field," Frangoul told NPR in an interview.

 How the treatment works